AntonSol919/linkspace/homepage/index.md

 Similarly, from a developer's perspective, building something new can be fun.
 Building something new and having to build and manage servers, user accounts, groups, etc is a lot less fun.

-Reason 2: I wanted to provide an alternative answer to a key question that underpins how our society uses digital systems.
+[Reason 2]{#reason2}: I wanted to have an alternative answer to a key question that underpins how our society uses digital systems.

 **Who gets to __administrate__ the cat videos, taxi service, messages, and other data we share and see online?**